EdgeOne CLI

 CI/CD Pipeline Integration

-You can also integrate EdgeOne CLI into the CI/CD pipeline to achieve automatic deployment.
+Alternatively, you can integrate EdgeOne CLI into the CI/CD pipeline to realize automatic deployment.

 Note:

-The installation method of EdgeOne CLI can be found in the previous section "Quick Start - Installation".
+The installation method for EdgeOne CLI can be found in the "Quick Start - Installation" section.

 CI Pipeline Deployment Command